pinhobrunodev/pinhobrunodev/README.md

 - 📍 Born in Salvador/BA Brazil.
 - 👨🏻‍🎓 I’m currently studying Software Engineering.
 - 🎯 Focus on developing API's REST using Java with Spring Boot and Microsservices.
-- 🎨 React.js.
+- 🎨 React.js with TypeScript.
-- 🌐 Knowledge in Network Operations dealing.
+- 🌐 NOC Lv.1 Intern - Knowledge on Network Operations dealing.
-- 🛠 Some other technologies that I know: TypeScript,Html and Css.

 <br>